HouzuoGuo/laitos/doc/Web-service:-program-health-report.md

 </pre>

 ## Run
-The form is hosted by web server, therefore remember to [run web server](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-web-server#run).
+The report is hosted by web server, therefore remember to [run web server](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-web-server#run).

 ## Usage
 In a web browser, navigate to `InformationEndpoint` of laitos web server, and inspect the produced health report.

 ## Tips
-Make sure to choose a very secure URL for the endpoint, it is the only way to secure this web service!
+Make the URL location secure and hard to guess, it is the only way to secure this web service!

-The service endpoint serves very well as a health check URL, if your advanced load balancer setup needs it.